Somewhere Between Heaven and Hell: Music style

 Somewhere Between Heaven and Hell continues the melding of country and rockabilly influences with punk that began with Social Distortion's 1988 album Prison Bound.
 Clear influences include Hank Williams (on "This Time Darlin'") and Johnny Cash (on "99 to Life").

 Reception

 Reviews for Somewhere Between Heaven and Hell have generally been favorable.
 AllMusic's Paul Tinelli awards the album four-and-a-half stars out of five and praised the music as a "share of rollicking, straight-ahead hard rock."
 He also claims that Somewhere Between Heaven and Hell "had all the earmarks of a major commercial success with some radio friendly tunes and strong production, but it never found the large audience Epic Records expected."

-Covers

-In 2008, Danish rock band Volbeat released a cover of “Making Believe” on their third album, Guitar Gangsters & Cadillac Blood.
-In 2018, the German punk rock band Die Toten Hosen covered the song "Cold Feelings" on their "Laune der Natur" single.

 Track listing

 All songs written by Mike Ness unless otherwise noted.